 Then Magnolia Nobile burst into bloom in in 2009, a celebration of that voluptuous spring flower, inspired by ‘the gardens of majestic villas along Lake Como, graced with magnolia trees’.
 We’re almost there, just imagining it.

-Gelsomino Nobile (signed by Michel Almairac) has at its heart ‘a jasmine grandiflorum from Calabria, Italy – one of the last surviving jasmine cultivation sites, for perfume-making in Italy’, and with a particularly green and fresh aspect, for a light and airy effect.
+Gelsomino Nobile (signed by the renowned perfumer Michel Almairac) has at its heart ‘a jasmine grandiflorum from Calabria, Italy – one of the last surviving jasmine cultivation sites, for perfume-making in Italy’, and with a particularly green and fresh aspect, for a light and airy effect.
 Peonia Nobile showcases that blowsiest of flowers, the peony: petal after petal unfolding at the heart, sharing space with Turkish roses, fresh flashes of fressia and sun-baked geranium, while Rosa Nobile brings us the purity of rose petals from the Italian centifolia rose, with soft base notes of musk and ambergris.

 Alongside the main collection, though, there’s Blu Mediterraneo.
 If Acqua di Parma‘s ‘Parma yellow’ collection is all urban elegance, this is a seaside vacation in Capri, or a walk in a cool, Tuscan forest: outdoorsy, breezy, reflecting (as they put it) ‘a casual, hedonistic and natural part of the Italian lifestyle’.

-But most of all, Acqua di Parma is about bottling shareable, wearable fragrances which are, quite simply, scented works of art in their own right…
+But most of all, Acqua di Parma is about bottling shareable, wearable fragrances which are – quite simply – scented works of art, in their own right…

-PS We can’t recommend too highly that if you’re interested in this heritage fragrance house and its many facts, you do some exploration of their website, below.
-Quite a few inspiring videos there to watch and wallow in – and allow yourself to be whisked Italy-wards…)
+PS If you’re interested in this heritage fragrance house and its many facets, do explore their website.
+Once there, scroll down to read stories in the NEWS section – and allow yourself to be whisked Italy-wards…) acquadiparma.com

 Please wait - loading perfume house fragrances...